andrew-murray/rsraw/README.md

-# LibRaw-rs
+# rsraw

 A comprehensive Rust wrapper for the LibRaw library, providing safe and idiomatic access to raw image processing capabilities.
 This workspace contains two main crates that work together to provide raw image file support for Rust applications.

 ## Overview

-LibRaw-rs provides Rust bindings for the LibRaw C++ library, enabling developers to read, process, and extract metadata from raw image files from various camera manufacturers.
+rsraw provides Rust bindings for the LibRaw C++ library, enabling developers to read, process, and extract metadata from raw image files from various camera manufacturers.
 The library supports over 400 camera models and provides access to both raw image data and processed images.

 ## Workspace Structure

 This workspace contains two main crates:

-### 1. `libraw-sys` - Low-level FFI bindings
+### 1. `rsraw-sys` - Low-level FFI bindings
 - **Purpose**: Direct FFI bindings to the LibRaw C++ library
 - **Features**:
   - Auto-generated bindings using `bindgen`